MokiMeow/AURORA/docs/operations/phase0_backlog.md

-# Phase 0 Backlog Snapshot
+# Phase Readiness Backlog Snapshot

-This document tracks the actionable items identified during the Phase 0 audit.
+This document tracks follow-up items discovered during Phase 0 and Phase 1.
 Each entry should be mirrored as an issue in the primary tracker when available.

 ## Completed